Honda Civic (tenth generation): Australia

 After the launch of the current generation Civic sedan in Australia in June 2019, sales of the Honda model shot up almost 50 percent.
 It has about 23 percent of private market share, matching performance of the best sellers in the segment.
 Honda does not compete in fleet or rental market.
 The biggest seller is the RS contributing to over 25 percent of sales, while 60 percent of sales is made up of the turbocharged models in the lineup.
 The hatchback was launched in May 2017.

 China

 The tenth-generation Civic sedan was launched in China on 14 April 2016.
 The only engines available are the 1.0-litre turbocharged P10A1 and the 1.5-litre turbocharged L15B8 engine paired with 6-speed manual and CVT gearboxes.
 Trim levels for the Chinese market are known as the 180TURBO CVT, 180TURBO manual, 220TURBO CVT and 220TURBO manual.
 The hatchback model was introduced in China in 2020 and positioned above the sedan.

+Egypt

+The tenth generation Honda Civic was unveiled in Egypt in 2017, and was imported from Turkey.
+It featured two trims: the Lxi, and the VTi.
+Both trims had the 1.6L R16B engine.
+The VTi featured a sunroof, and a fully digital cockpit, while the Lxi had analog dials with an LCD screen in the centre.
+None of the trims featured Honda Sensing.
+As of 2023, the Honda Civic is no longer available at any Honda dealership in Egypt.